Kishwer Merchant

-Kishwer Merchant Rai (née Merchant; born 3 February 1981) is an Indian television actress and model.
-Merchant is well known for acting in the shows Hip Hip Hurray, Ek Hasina Thi, Itna Karo Na Mujhe Pyaar, Har Mushkil Ka Hal Akbar Birbal, Pyaar Kii Ye Ek Kahaani and Kaisi Yeh Yaariyan.
-She was a contestant in the reality show Bigg Boss 9 in 2015.
+Kishwer Merchant Rai (née Merchant; born 3 February 1981) is an Indian actress and model who works in Hindi television.
+Merchant is well known for her work in several television productions such as Hip Hip Hurray, Ek Hasina Thi, Itna Karo Na Mujhe Pyaar, Har Mushkil Ka Hal Akbar Birbal, Pyaar Kii Ye Ek Kahaani and Kaisi Yeh Yaariyan.
+She also participated as contestant in the reality show Bigg Boss 9 in 2015.

 Life and career

 Early life and debut show (1981–2009)

 Merchant was born into a Muslim family in Mumbai to Siraj Merchant and Rizwana Merchant.
 She started her career in 1997 with the TV show Shaktimaan, in which she played Julia, an assistant.
 She then played Nonie in the popular show Hip Hip Hurray from 1998 to 2000.
 Kishwar then appeared in many successful popular shows like Babul Ki Duwayen Leti Jaa, Des Mein Niklla Hoga Chand, Kutumb, Kasautii Zindagii Kay, Kayaamat – Jabb Bhi Waqt Aata Hai, Hatim and Khichdi.

 Kishwar appeared in many Balaji shows like Kkavyanjali and Kasamh Se.
 In 2007, she played the positive role of Tamanna in Sanaya Irani and Arjun Bijlani's popular youth show Miley Jab Hum Tum in 2008.
 She is very popular for playing Haseena in the popular Sukirti Kandpal and Vivian Dsena series Pyaar Kii Ye Ek Kahaani.
 She also played a role of Sonia in the second season of the hit show – Chhoti Bahu.